freedrx/NLP-WS23-24/README.md

 - Kilian Hümmer
 - Mykhailo Druhov

+Our group members have made an even contribution for this portfolio.

 This repository contains portfolio for the course Semantic Data Processing and Representation and contains following items:
  - Presentation of GloVe